jidongbsu/cs333/labs/firewall/README.md

 ![alt text](lab-firewall-web-fails-again.png "tasks 2 web fails again")

-Note 3: you are recommended to remove all the firewall rules at the end of this lab, so that the firewall doesn't affect your future experiments in this class.
+**Final Note**: you are recommended to remove all the firewall rules at the end of this lab, so that the firewall doesn't affect your future experiments in this class.
 To remove all rules:

 ```console
 # sudo ufw reset